chachachacharlirae/taskmaster-pro/README.md

 # taskmaster-pro

-A simple but useful interface for keeping track of your daily work task to mange your time as effectively as possible.
+A simple but useful interface for keeping track of your daily work tasks to manage your time as effectively as possible.
 Important tasks like ***grgregerg***
+Enjoy!